-11. The CONTRACTOR, with oversight from SCDOT, will be responsible for preparing a written re-evaluation of the approved environmental document and updating required environmental studies.
-The CONTRACTOR will be responsible for submitting the re-evaluation to the SCDOT and the SCDOT will be responsible for submitting to FHWA for approval.
-The SCDOT/CONTRACTOR will provide FHWA with information necessary for approval.
+11. It is anticipated that a re-evaluation of the Environmental Document will be required due to project limit changes associated with Tract 36.
+The CONTRACTOR, with oversight from SCDOT, will be responsible for preparing a the written re-evaluation of the approved environmental document and updating all required environmental studies.
+The CONTRACTOR will be responsible for submitting the re-evaluation to the SCDOT and the SCDOT will be responsible for submitting and coordinating with to FHWA and the USACE for approval.
+The SCDOT/CONTRACTOR will coordinate to provide FHWA and the USACE with information necessary for approval.

 The CONTRACTOR shall comply with this commitment.
-The CONTRACTOR shall be responsible for compliance with FHWA guidance for preparing a written re-evaluation of the environmental document.
-The re-evaluation shall be submitted by SCDOT and all coordination shall be conducted through SCDOT.
-The CONTRACTOR shall ensure the document sufficiently addresses all changes or variances from the approved EA and fully documents additional information relevant to selection of the preferred alternative; including but not limited to updated natural resource studies, rights of way acquisition, and impacts to human and natural environment.
+The CONTRACTOR shall be responsible for compliance with FHWA/USACE guidance for preparing a written revaluation or necessary information for of updating the environmental document.
+The revaluation or necessary information shall be submitted by SCDOT and all coordination shall be conducted through SCDOT including coordination with SC Department of Commerce.
+The CONTRACTOR shall ensure the document information sufficiently addresses all changes or variances from the approved USACE EA and FHWA FONSI and fully documents additional information relevant to selection of the preferred alternative; including but not limited to updated natural resource studies, rights of way acquisition, and impacts to human and natural environment.